SLdragon/wiki-teamsfx/How-to-extend-Link-Unfurling-template.md

         }
       ],
 ```

-Run `npm install @microsoft/adaptivecards-tools`.
-This package helps render placeholders such as `${url}` in adaptive card to be real values.
+For typescript or javascript templates:

+Run `npm install @microsoft/adaptivecards-tools` to install the package for adaptivecards templating.

 In `src/linkUnfurlingApp.ts` (`src/linkUnfurlingApp.js`), update variable `attachment` to be following.